greg-raven/Uncommon-Sense/_posts/2010-01-20-freedom-does-not-come-from-government.md

 ---
-title: 'Freedom does not come from government'
+title: "Freedom does not come from government"
 layout: post
 categories:
 - liberty